 This is the fourth year with Gardener Cary George in charge of the Garden.

 He also reported that work would be done along the steep trail at the back of the Garden leading to the upland prairie.
 This is the only trail in the Garden where one experiences the total elevation change from the woodland to the upland prairie.
-The trail dates to the mid 1970s and had an undesirable understory of buckthorn, raspberry, boxelder and poison Ivy.
-The clearings would be burned and some wildflowers could be planted.
+The trail dates to the mid 1970s and had an undesirable understory of Buckthorn, Raspberry, Boxelder and Poison Ivy.
+The clearings would be burned and some wildflowers could be planted, but switchbacks were not added until 1997.
 In 2005, the Ken Avery Birding Terrace would be created along this trail.
 The fox population in the Garden appeared to be high based on tracks and rabbit kills.

 The Friends were working during the winter on securing a large boulder that could be carved into a bird bath for placement on the upland prairie.
 The committee of three (Kathryn Stennes, Geri Benavides and Connie Lavoie) found a 1,200 pound specimen at Gray Cloud Island in Washington County at the J. L. Shiely Stone works.
-They donated the boulder and then it was moved to West Lake Landscape in Eden Prairie where Jon Roe was to carve out the bird bath.
+Shiely donated the boulder and then it was moved to West Lake Landscape in Eden Prairie where Jon Roe was to carve out the bird bath.
 It was to be ready for the Garden in April.
+A $1,000 bequest received from the Dr. Marian Grimes Estate in 1988 was applied to the cost.
 [Full story]

 Twin Cities Magazine City Pages nominated the Eloise Butler Wildflower Garden as the best garden in the Twin Cities because “it displays a subtle, more naturalistic beauty that teaches the mind and informs the sensibility.”

-Park Board Coordinator of Horticulture Programs Mary Maguire Lerman reported that the Garden would enter the computer age this spring when one of the computers donated by Walker Art Center to the Park Board was scheduled to be placed in the Shelter so that staff could keep plant list information.
+Park Board Coordinator of Horticulture Programs Mary Maguire Lerman told the Friends that the Garden would enter the computer age this spring when one of the computers donated by Walker Art Center to the Park Board was scheduled to be placed in the Shelter so that staff could keep plant list information.

 Most of these details were reported in the March 1990 issue of The Friends’ newsletter, The Fringed Gentian™.
 (Vol. 38 #1) The newsletter would get a new look and new editor with the next issue as this was Betty Bridgman’s last issue as editor.